PacliKilla/TMPS16.1/tmps.lab1/Readme.md

 Abstract Factory Pattern says that just define an interface or abstract class for creating families of related (or dependent) objects but without specifying their concrete sub-classes.That means Abstract Factory lets a class returns a factory of classes.

+# The rest will be added at a later date, sorry UwU <3.